probmods/chapters/generative-models.md

 (list (list (flip-n-coin-m 1 1) (flip-n-coin-m 12 1) (flip-n-coin-m 1 47) (flip-n-coin-m 12 47))
       (list (flip-n-coin-m 1 3) (flip-n-coin-m 12 3) (flip-n-coin-m 1 47) (flip-n-coin-m 12 47)))
 ~~~~
+-->

-In traditional computer science memoization is an important technique
+In computer science memoization is an important technique
-for optimizing programs by avoiding repeated work (see
+for optimizing programs by avoiding repeated work.
-[[Memoization as Optimization]]).
-In the probabilistic setting, such
-as in Church, we can see this taken further and memoization
-actually affects the *expressivity* of the language.
+In the probabilistic setting, such as in Church, memoization actually affects the meaning of the memoized function.

 # Example: Bayesian Tug of War

 Imagine a game of tug of war, where each person may be strong or weak, and may be lazy or not on each match.
 If a person is lazy they only pull with half their strength.
 The team that pulls hardest will win.
-We assume that half of all people are strong, and that on any match, each person has a 1 in 3 chance of being lazy.
-This program runs a tournament between several teams, mixing up players across teams.
+We assume that strength is a continuous property of an individual, and that on any match, each person has a 25% chance of being lazy.
+This Church program runs a tournament between several teams, mixing up players across teams.
 Can you guess who is strong or weak, looking at the tournament results?

 ~~~~
-(define strength (mem (lambda (person) (if (flip) 10 5))))
+(define strength (mem (lambda (person) (gaussian 0 1))))

-(define lazy (lambda (person) (flip (/ 1 3))))
+(define lazy (lambda (person) (flip 0.25)))

 (define (total-pulling team)
-  (apply +
+  (sum
          (map (lambda (person) (if (lazy person) (/ (strength person) 2) (strength person))) team)))